 Study design and participants

-BenMin was a multi-centre, double-blind, randomised placebo-controlled, efficacy and mechanistic study of minocycline versus placebo added to routine clinical care for one year.
+BeneMin was a multi-centre, double-blind, randomised placebo-controlled, efficacy and mechanistic study of minocycline versus placebo added to routine clinical care for one year.
 Participants were recruited from 12 UK NHS trusts.
 The hypotheses and full study protocol have been published 21.
 The North West Manchester Research Ethics Committee (Ref 11/NW/0218) approved the study.
 The International Standard Randomised Clinical Trial Number Registry number is ISRCTN49141214, and the EU Clinical Trials register (EudraCT) number is 2010-022463-35I.

 The main clinical inclusion criteria were: in a first episode of schizophrenia, schizophreniform or schizo-affective psychosis (DSM-IV) 22 as assessed by the research team with continuing positive symptoms defined by a score >2 on one or more items (P1 delusions, P2 conceptual disorganisation P3 hallucinatory behaviour, or P6 suspiciousness) of the Positive and Negative Symptoms Scale (PANSS) 23; within 5 years of onset of symptoms; IQ greater than 70 and able to understand and give written informed consent.